approov/quickstart-android-java-httpsurlconn/SHAPES-EXAMPLE.md

 ![Approov Initialization](readme-images/approov-init-code.png)

 This initializes Approov when the app is first created.
-It uses the configuration string we set earlier.
-A `public static` member allows other parts of the app to access the singleton Approov instance.
-All calls to `ApproovService` and the SDK itself are thread safe.

 The Approov SDK needs a configuration string to identify the account associated with the app.
 It will have been provided in the Approov onboarding email (it will be something like `#123456#K/XPlLtfcwnWkzv99Wj5VmAxo4CrU267J1KlQyoz8Qo=`).
 Copy this into `io/approov/shapes/ShapesApp.java:36`, replacing the text `<enter-your-config-string-here>`.

 Next we need to use Approov when we make request for the shapes.
-Only a single line of code needs to be changed at `io/approov/shapes/MainActivity.java:211`:
+Change the marked code in `io/approov/shapes/MainActivity.java`:

 ![Approov Fetch](readme-images/approov-fetch.png)

+Note you will also need to uncomment the `ApproovService` import near the start of the file.

 We pass the `HttpsUrlConnection` to the `ApproovService.addApproov` method and this automatically fetches an Approov token and adds it as a header to the request.
 It also pins the connection to the endpoint to ensure that no Man-in-the-Middle can eavesdrop on any communication being made.